Syringe Plunger Stopper Inspection

 Before syringes are assembled, manufacturers must ensure that the plunger stopper is present, the correct shape, properly connected to the plunger rod, and free from particulates that can cause contamination.

 Plunger stoppers have ribs, which can be torn during insertion, or have liquid between them, indicating a possible escape of the vaccine fluid, in addition to creases and other defects.
 Plunger stoppers are typically black, so defects can be hard to detect.
 Attempts to compensate by raising the contrast can introduce glare, overexposure, and other lighting challenges.
 The complexity is further compounded by the different colored syringe components, liquid vaccine in the glass or polymer barrel, and the location and size of the unpredictable defects.

-Cognex Deep Learning is equipped with High Dynamic Range Plus (HDR+) technology that provides more uniform illumination along with greater depth-of-field, making lower contrast defects on the plunger stopper more distinct without requiring complex and expensive lighting.
+Cognex AI-based vision systems are equipped with High Dynamic Range Plus (HDR+) technology that provides more uniform illumination along with greater depth-of-field, making lower contrast defects on the plunger stopper more distinct without requiring complex and expensive lighting.
 HDR+ differs from standard HDR as it can be done with a single acquisition at high-speed on moving parts, whereas standard HDR would need to be stationary and capture multiple images to obtain the same results.